|This is an unofficial version.

 "trustee" means a member of the board. (« administrateur »)

-(a) to operate and maintain in the Province of Manitoba in accordance with The Hospitals Act, a hospital as in that Act defined including out-patient facilities and an institution or other facilities under The Mental Health Act;
+(a) to operate and maintain in the Province of Manitoba in accordance with The Health System Governance and Accountability Act, a hospital as in that Act defined including out-patient facilities and an institution or other facilities under The Mental Health Act;

 (b) to provide facilities and personnel for the treatment of sick and injured persons and to ensure for such persons a high quality of medical and surgical care and treatment;